 The following notifications are available:

 - All report updates: Receive an email for any changes to report status.

-- Report consider: Receive an email when a Report completes with a Consider status, indicating that there is something on the Report for you to review.
+- Report consider: Receive an email when a report completes with a Consider status, indicating that the report has something for you to review.

-- Report suspended: Receive an email when a Report is Suspended, meaning that Checkr contacted the candidate to provide additional information, but the candidate has not yet responded.
+- Report suspended: Receive an email when a report is suspended, meaning that Checkr contacted the candidate to provide additional information but the candidate hasn't responded yet.

-- Report disputed: Receive an email when a Report is Disputed, meaning a candidate has contacted Checkr to contest the accuracy of a Report.
-Checkr will initiate a re-investigation for these candidates.
-At least one user on your account must be subscribed at all times to receive these notices.
+- Report disputed: Receive an email when a report is disputed, meaning a candidate has contacted Checkr to contest the report's accuracy.
+Checkr initiates a re-investigation for these candidates.
+At least 1 user must be subscribed at all times to receive these notices.

-- Candidate invitation expired: Receive an email when an invitation has expired because the candidate did not complete the process within 7 days (or within your custom time period).
+- Candidate invitation expired: Receive an email when an invitation has expired because the candidate didn't complete the process within 7 days or the customer-specified period.

-- Candidate invitation sent: Receive an email each time an invitation is sent to a candidate.
+- Candidate invitation sent: Receive an email every time an invitation is sent to a candidate.

 Use the Users tab to view, edit, manage, or delete existing users, or to invite new users to your Checkr account.

-Note: Best practices suggest that you maintain at least two admin accounts for your organization.
-If there is only one admin account, and if that person leaves your company unexpectedly, no one will be able to access the Checkr Dashboard and manage your account.
+Best practices suggest that you maintain at least 2 admin accounts for your organization.
+If there is only 1 admin account and that person leaves your company unexpectedly, no one will be able to access the Checkr Dashboard and manage your account.

-If there is no admin on the account, contact Checkr Customer Success to create an admin user account.
+If the account has no admin, contact Checkr Customer Success to create one.

 Invite new users

-To add a user, enter their email address in the Enter email field and click Add User.
-Checkr will send an invitation to the user to confirm the new account creation and set up a password.
+To add a user, enter their email address in the Enter email field and click Add user.
+Checkr sends an invitation to the user to confirm the new account creation and set up a password.